placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `appConfigurationDefinition`

- App Configuration store settings (used when App Configuration is deployed).
+App Configuration store settings.
+Required if deployGenAiAppBackingServices is true, deployToggles.appConfig is true, and resourceIds.appConfigResourceId is empty.

 - Required: No
 - Type: object